-In the drug scene, there’s a term referred to as a “bad trip”.
+In the active drug scene, there’s a term referred to as a “bad trip”.
 A bad trip can be a very distressing experience while on LSD.
 You’re at risk of having severe panic attacks, irrational thoughts, violent outbursts, anxiety, and even suicidal ideation.
-In addition, long-term use of LSD can provoke psychosis, mental breakdown, or other psychiatric disorder symptoms in some individuals.
+In addition, long-term use of LSD can provoke psychosis, mental disorders, or other psychiatric disorder symptoms in some individuals.

 DMT is most commonly consumed as Ayahausca: a tea made from specific plant materials and tree vines in the Amazon.
 Aside from extreme hallucinations, it can cause severe cyclical vomiting, diarrhea, and even seizures.
 According to the Center for Substance Abuse Research, studies showed that a bad trip from a single use of DMT has led to dangerous actions such as self-harm, suicide or even accidentally causing your own or someone else’s death.

 A DMT trip usually lasts 30 to 45 minutes.
 While the addictive properties of DMT are significantly low, there have been reported cases of DMT abuse, which can lead to a lack of muscle coordination, agitation, and high blood pressure.
 In rare cases, high doses of synthetic DMT can even induce a coma.

 Psilocybin, more commonly known as magic mushrooms, has not been reported to lead to withdrawal symptoms.
 Nor has it been researched enough to properly show the potential of addiction.